At Cruisin City, you’ll find a huge selection of cruiser skateboards with different sizes, shapes, and designs.

 In general, cruiser skateboards almost always have a kicktail – a tail below the rear truck with an upward concave.

-So you’ve found the perfect cruiser size, a shape you love, what else is there?
+So you’ve found the perfect cruiser size and a shape you love, what else is there?

-Wheel-wells show off the beautiful wood plies of the deck and they give you a little extra turning radius to help prevent “wheelbite”.
+Wheel-wells show off the beautiful wood plies of the deck and they give you a little extra turning radius to help prevent “wheelbite” (your wheels rubbing on the board during turns).

-You may have noticed that some cruisers feature two plastic strips down the center/sides of the deck.
+You may have noticed that some cruisers feature two plastic strips on the sides of the deck.
 These are called “rails” and their origin dates to the early days of skateboarding.

 Rails allow you to do long boardslides on curbs, ledges, grind rails, and coping as the durable plastic slides easily over these obstacles.